LMarshallAfzal/javaChain/README.md

 ## Features ##

-- **com.leonard.blockchain.Block Structure:** Each block in JavaChain consists of an index, data, previous hash, and a unique hash calculated using a cryptographic hash function.
+- **Structure:** Each block in JavaChain consists of an index, data, previous hash, and a unique hash calculated using a cryptographic hash function.
 - **Blockchain management:** The blockchain class manages the creation of blocks, ensuring the integrity of the chain through hash validation and linking.